doolamdattatreya2025/kavachid/README.md

 ## Known limitations

-I built this to demonstrate the pattern, not as a certified KYC system.
-A few things I deliberately left out of scope for now:
+I built this to show the idea works, not as a certified KYC system.
+A few things I left out on purpose for now:

-- **No real OCR.** `/verify` expects structured fields, not a raw photo of an ID card.
-A real system needs a document-scanning/OCR step in front of this (which has its own privacy considerations).
+- **No real OCR.** `/verify` expects clean, structured fields — not a raw photo of an ID card.
+A real system would need a document-scanning/OCR step in front of this (which brings its own privacy questions).
-- **Document fingerprints are salted per-call**, so scanning the same document twice won't produce an identical stored fingerprint.
-Good for non-reversibility, but a real duplicate-detection feature would need a fixed per-document or per-session salt instead.
+- **Document fingerprints use a new salt each time**, so scanning the same document twice won't give you the exact same stored fingerprint.
+  That's good for privacy, but a real duplicate-detection feature would need a fixed salt per document or per session instead.
-- **No database.** Nothing here persists — no stored hashes, no audit trail, no duplicate-account detection.
+- **No database.** Nothing is saved — no stored hashes, no history log, no way to catch duplicate accounts.
-- **Secrets live in-memory**, generated fresh per process.
-A real deployment needs a proper secrets manager (KMS/Vault) with rotation.
+- **Secrets are only kept in memory**, made fresh each time the app starts.
+A real deployment would need a proper secrets manager (like KMS or Vault) with key rotation.
-- **No zero-knowledge proofs.** That's a natural next step for this idea, but it's not implemented here — this is just the verify-and-discard layer.
+- **No zero-knowledge proofs.** That would be a good next step for this idea, but it's not built yet — this is just the verify-and-discard part.
 - Not security-audited.
-Please don't run real identity documents through this without a proper review first.
+Please don't run real ID documents through this without a proper review first.

+## Author

+Built by [Dattatreya](https://github.com/doolamdattatreya2025) — cybersecurity student.

 ## License